MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/cross-platform-scripting.md

 4. Change the value of **Run this task** to "Custom conditions".

-5. In the **Custom condition** field which appears, enter "eq( variables['Agent.OS'], 'Windows_NT' )".
+5. In the **Custom condition** field that appears, enter "eq( variables['Agent.OS'], 'Windows_NT' )".

-Finally, add a task which uses the value, no matter how we got it.
+Finally, add a task that uses the value, no matter how we got it.

 1. Add a **Command line** task to your pipeline.